Hog-CERN/Hog/docs/03-Report-Suggest/01-Report.md

-# Bug reports and suggestions
+# Bug reports

 We always want to improve Hog, for this reason your help is very important!

-To report bugs and suggest new features use the issues git repository: https://gitlab.cern.ch/hog/Hog/issues
+As a Hog user, you are very welcome to report bugs and suggest new features use the issues git repository: https://gitlab.cern.ch/hog/Hog/issues

-## Bug reports
 When you report bugs, please do it one at the time.
 Before reporting, it is very important to check if the same bug has been already reported.
 Take a look at the list of the reported bugs here [link?]

 Open an issue using the label "Problem report".